WASdev/azure.websphere-traditional.cluster/docs/howto-update-for-was-fixpack.md

    Note: Currently Graham Charters has privilege to update the image in marketplace, contact him for more information.

 1. Do we need to update the solution every time we do the image update?
    * Yes.
-That's because image versions of [`twas-nd`](https://github.com/WASdev/azure.websphere-traditional.cluster/blob/main/pom.xml#L51) and [`ihs`](https://github.com/WASdev/azure.websphere-traditional.cluster/blob/main/pom.xml#L57) are explicitely referenced in the tWAS solutoin.
+That's because image versions of [`twas-nd`](https://github.com/WASdev/azure.websphere-traditional.cluster/blob/main/pom.xml#L51) and [`ihs`](https://github.com/WASdev/azure.websphere-traditional.cluster/blob/main/pom.xml#L57) are explicitely referenced in the tWAS solution.
 Make sure correct image versions are specified in the `pom.xml` of the solution code.

 ## Updating and publishing the solution code